vinitkumar/vinitkumar.github.com/_posts/2014-01-18-Some-Decisions-I-Took-This-Afternoon.md

 - Removed Sublime Text2.
 Complete switch to Macvim and Vim again :)
 - Take a small topic and read it completely end to end.
 Make notes of it.
 Use it.
 - Improve your projects by removing smell from your code.
-- Your your imagination, take risks, experiments, hack but always keep backups.
+- Use your imagination, take risks, experiments, hack but always keep backups.
 - Automate things.
 Reduce clutter.